-The elusive long-tail keyword likes to spend its days roaming the interwebs, linking curious consumers with their innermost desires, however bizarre and specific they may be.
+The elusive long-tail keyword likes to spend its days roaming the interwebs, linking curious consumers with their innermost desires, however, bizarre and specific they may be.

-Individuals seeking to make their website as user and search engine friendly as possible should tap into the long-tail keywords that pertain most to the services they offer.
+Individuals seeking to make their website as the user and search engine friendly as possible should tap into the long-tail keywords that pertain most to the services they offer.

 As the name implies, long tail keywords are typically made up of multiple words that ask a question or address a specific need.
 According to Google Adwords consultant, Alan Mitchell, in his blog, long tail keywords are defined as having more than two, three or even five words.
-There is no magic number, but generally the more niche-targeting a phrase is the more likely it will be considered long tail keywords regardless of how many words.
+There is no magic number, but generally, the more niche-targeting a phrase is the more likely it will be considered long tail keywords regardless of how many words.

 Sue the starving student is fresh out of Top Ramen starving.
 She needs some sustenance stat!
 She runs to her computer and attempts to gnaw at the keyboard in delirium- snaps out of it- and pull up Google.

 Desperate she types in the generic keyword “food.”
 This brings up over three billion sites!
 More ravenous then ever, she tries the term “cheap Mexican food Tucson.”
-Now there is only a about 300 thousand sites, and Sue is quickly able to find a taco stand within a reasonable distance to satiate her hunger.
+Now there is only an about 300 thousand sites, and Sue is quickly able to find a taco stand within a reasonable distance to satiate her hunger.

-Important Take Away Points, Long-tail Keywords:
+Important Take Away Points

 - Face far less competition than more generic keywords